401 S. Powerline Rd., Deerfield Beach, FL 33442

-Picnic Shelters: Two small (up to 36) with water.
-Six medium (up to 50) with water and electricity.
-One extra-large (up to 162) with water and electricity.
+One interpretive shelter and three small shelters (capacity up to 36) with water.
+Six medium shelters (up to 50) with water and electricity.
+One extra-large shelter (up to 162) with water and electricity.
 One corporate pavilion (400) with water, electricity, areas for horseshoes and volleyball, and restrooms.
 All available by reservation only.

-Playground: A large, covered, wheelchair-accessible playground is adjacent to shelters #8 and #9 and the basketball courts.
+A large, covered, wheelchair-accessible playground is adjacent to Dahoon Holly and Eastern Bluebird shelters and the basketball courts.

 If you plan to geocache in Quiet Waters Park, you can use the following GPS coordinates to search for geocaches in the park: 26.31145, -80.15266.
 Please be aware of the following guidelines that apply to geocaching at Quiet Waters in addition to the guidelines set forth on the Geocaching Web page: